SaruHime/SaruHime/README.md

 - 👋 Hi, I’m @SaruHime
 - 👀 I’m interested in snacks...
-- 🌱 I’m currently learning AI Automation so AI can do my work & I can game
+- 🌱 I’m currently building AI thinga-ma-jiggies.
+One project helps my own workflow.
+The other will hopefully benefit my workplace.
-- 💞️ I’m looking to collaborate on anything automation
+- 💞️ I’m looking to collaborate on anything AI.
 - 📫 How to reach me at anpan@duck.com

 <!---